TREATMENT AND CARE

 It is also common for people to have a hybrid of both single-episode and complex trauma.
 For these patients, we may draw from different therapy styles to help them.
 It is important to remember that the basic principles of good trauma-based care are really applicable to all patients, including those who haven’t really experienced severe trauma in the past.
 This is what we call ‘Trauma-Informed Care.’

 At CeDAR, we primarily offer treatment in the framework of trauma-informed care.
 There are a few important ingredients in trauma-informed care.
 Although described in literature today, these principles have really been part of sensitive and thoughtful behavioral healthcare over many decades.
-They include some of the following:

 Beyond the principles, trauma-informed care likely involves helping build coping skills, improve emotional awareness, practicing mindfulness and wellness techniques, and seeking to prevent relapse or ‘re-wounding.’
 Because these topics are so useful to all of our patients, trauma survivors or not, we offer them as part of our core CeDAR curriculum.

 Many people achieve satisfactory recovery with these approaches and do not require more advanced therapies for trauma.
 They are able to use basic grounding skills to work through emotional distress and their relationships are looking more and more stable.
 For those who do need more intensive trauma healing, we start to introduce some forms of trauma-focused care.